 - EMGT 580: Product and Process Design (3)

 - IMSE 586: Big Data Analytics and Visualization (3)

 - HRM 561: Human Resource Management (3)

 - ACC 505: Developing and Interpreting Financial Information (3)

 - CIS 575 Software Engineering Management (3)

 Additional elective courses from other units at UM-Dearborn may also be considered with advisor approval.

 Thesis option may be elected with the approval of the graduate advisor.
 The thesis will count for six (6) credit hours of graduate coursework, replacing the capstone project (EM 590) and three (3) credit hours of elective coursework.
-Students electing a thesis option must elect at least one more graduate-level cognate course in place of EM 590 for a minimum of three credit hours from departments other than IMSE to satisfy Rackham cognate requirements for graduation.
+Students electing a thesis option must elect at least one more graduate-level cognate course in place of EM 590 for a minimum of three credit hours from departments other than IMSE to satisfy the cognate requirements for graduation.